 - i.
 Demonstrate that the proposed new healthcare facility meets the needs of local residents. - ii.
 Conserve the existing landscaping including the Veteran Tree (TPO). - iii.
 Contribute positively to the character of the Conservation Area and the setting of nearby heritage assets including Listed Buildings, ensuring that the earthwork remains of ridge and furrow are preserved intact, demonstrated by the submission of a Heritage Impact Assessment. - iv.
 Provide an energy and water-resource efficient building with a low carbon footprint for the duration of the lifecycle of the building. - v.
 Provide an accessible and user-friendly building for all including those with limited mobility. - vi.
-Provide safe vehicular access to and from the site and to the satisfaction of the local highways authority; - vii.
+Provide safe vehicular access to and from the site. - vii.
 Provide car parking to meet local planning authority standards, secure cycle parking facilities and an ambulance pick up/drop off point. - viii.
 Incorporate landscaping to ensure development results in both the protection of existing landscape character and the enhancement of landscape value and character. - ix.
-Provide a site specific flood risk assessment and mitigation strategy, demonstrating that all flood risk, both on the site and elsewhere, can be managed safely over the lifetime of the development, considering the impact of climate change to the satisfaction of the Environment Agency, Local Lead Flood Authority and the District Council. - x.
-Demonstrate through a Site Contamination Report that the brownfield site can be remediated to the satisfaction of the Local Planning Authority. - xi.
-Safeguard the amenity of residential occupiers by ensuring a satisfactory distance between new dwellings and the sewage pumping station in consultation with Anglian Water.
+In consultation with the Environment Agency, the Local Lead Flood Authority and the District Council, provide a site-specific flood risk assessment and mitigation strategy, demonstrating that all flood risk, both on the site and elsewhere, can be managed safely over the lifetime of the development, considering the impact of climate change. - x.
+Demonstrate through a Site Contamination Report that the brownfield site can be remediated satisfactorily. - xi.
+Safeguard the living conditions of residents by ensuring that any residential curtilage is a minimum of 15m from the sewage pumping station.